edemir-matcomp/CAD-COVID-19/3_Lesion_Detection/Yolov5/README.md

 > This is an adaptation of Yolov5 notebook to work with the RSNA Lung Lesion dataset.

-### To run just open the Google colab and copy to your own account.
+### To run just open the Google colab file [COLAB](https://colab.research.google.com) and copy to your own account.

-## To run it locally, first clone https://github.com/ultralytics/yolov5 and install its dependancies, then download the notebook in the desired format, either jupyter notebook or python and run the file.
+## To run it locally, first clone https://github.com/ultralytics/yolov5 and install its dependancies, then download the notebook in the desired format, either jupyter notebook (ipynb) or python (py) and run the file.

 ## Tested only on Linux.